-1 for them, that allegation.
-They then you know, they 2 shift gears towards they shift gears towards the use 3 of a gift card, that the use of a gift card should have 4 given LuckyGunner knowledge the purchaser was underage.
-5 This makes absolutely no sense in the pleading 6 terminology whether it's the 91(a) strictures or the 7 federal standard that we talked a little bit about in 8 the briefing.
-That's an implausible allegation on its 9 face.
-Why?
-Because the use of a gift card gives no 10 information whatsoever on the age of the person using 11 the card to effectuate the transaction.
-12 You know, Plaintiffs then go on to 13 argue and this gets right into the duty of inquiry 14 that we were just talking about, Judge.
-Plaintiffs go 15 on to argue that the use of the gift card is in and of 16 itself suspicious.
-So, it should prompt further 17 inquiry; but again, there is no duty of inquiry that 18 exists inside $922(x)$.
-So, that argument fails on its 19 face.
-And it's perfectly legal for an online seller of 20 ammunition to accept a gift card as payment for the 21 online transaction.
-22 Now, contrast that with tobacco in Texas; 23 that would not be legal in Texas if it were tobacco.
+for them, that allegation.
+They then -- you know, they 1 shift gears towards -- they shift gears towards the use 2 of a gift card, that the use of a gift card should have 3 given LuckyGunner knowledge the purchaser was underage.
+4 This makes absolutely no sense in the pleading 5 6 terminology whether it's the 91(a) strictures or the 7 federal standard that we talked a little bit about in 8 the briefing.
+That's an implausible allegation on its 9 Why?
+Because the use of a gift card gives no face. information whatsoever on the age of the person using 10 the card to effectuate the transaction.
+11 12 You know, Plaintiffs then go on to 13 argue -- and this gets right into the duty of inquiry 14 that we were just talking about, Judge.
+Plaintiffs go on to argue that the use of the gift card is in and of 15 16 itself suspicious.
+So, it should prompt further 17 inquiry; but again, there is no duty of inquiry that exists inside 922(x).
+So, that argument fails on its 18 face.
+And it's perfectly legal for an online seller of 19 20 ammunition to accept a gift card as payment for the online transaction.
+21 22 Now, contrast that with tobacco in Texas; 23 that would not be legal in Texas if it were tobacco.
 24 That's a policy choice made by the folks in Austin.
-And 25 we need to talk a little bit more about how and why the

-1 legislature make certain policies in certain areas.
-2 They're always trying to balance things, and the 3 plaintiffs don't touch this.
+25 we need to talk a little bit more about how and why the legislature make certain policies in certain areas.
+1 They're always trying to balance things, and the 2 plaintiffs don't touch this.
 They don't address it.
-4 They don't respond to it.
-But when the Texas 5 legislature says, no, we're not going to impose a 6 background check or further duty of inquiry or limit the 7 type of payments that people can use to purchase 8 ammunition, they're balancing the citizens' privacy 9 interest, their constitutional rights.
-And like I said 10 right off the bat, if Texas wants to be more like 11 Connecticut or New Jersey or Illinois, it can; but if 12 Texas doesn't, it can also do that, too.
+3 They don't respond to it.
+But when the Texas 4 legislature says, no, we're not going to impose a 5 6 background check or further duty of inquiry or limit the 7 type of payments that people can use to purchase 8 ammunition, they're balancing the citizens' privacy 9 interest, their constitutional rights.
+And like I said 10 right off the bat, if Texas wants to be more like Connecticut or New Jersey or Illinois, it can; but if 11 12 Texas doesn't, it can also do that, too.
 It's perfectly 13 acceptable.

-14 And those are policy choices the legislature has settled on.
-Again, in Footnote 5, those 15 examples of the tobacco laws of online sales where they 16 actually restrict the types of payments that can be 17 18 used, this is -- these are very powerful examples of the legislature stepping in and enacting laws when it wants 19 20 to.
+14 And those are policy choices the 15 legislature has settled on.
+Again, in Footnote 5, those 16 examples of the tobacco laws of online sales where they 17 actually restrict the types of payments that can be 18 used, this is -- these are very powerful examples of the 19 legislature stepping in and enacting laws when it wants 20 to.
 And if Texas wants to at the same point in time require ammunition sellers to collect more personal 21 22 identifying information about Texas citizens, it can.
 23 It may get some pushback in the state house; but at the 24 same point in time, it can move in that direction. Ιt 25 has not.
 It has not for a reason.